 Telling your family you have cancer or a terminal diagnosis may be one of the more difficult conversations you’ll ever have.
-Your emotions are new and overwhelming, and you can expect your family members’ reactions to intensify your own fears as well.

 Jump ahead to these sections:

-1. Check Your Feelings
+1. Check your feelings

 Your emotions will be all over the place when you first discuss your diagnosis.
 It’s normal to feel devastated, overwhelmed, and unsure of how to proceed.
 You may feel like burying or ignoring your feelings, but doing this doesn’t make them go away.
 If you let them move through you, even the most intense emotions will come and go.